 By now, you should have a clear idea of why you’re creating a website in the first place.
 Maybe it’s for your portfolio, or maybe you want to try out selling online with an online store.

-Similar to other website builders, Zyro has plenty of ready-made website templates that you can choose from organized by category:
+Similar to other website builders and WordPress themes, Zyro has plenty of ready-made website templates that you can choose from:

 - eCommerce.
 These templates have been purpose-built with online stores in mind, and come with an integrated fully functioning online storefront.

 - Services.
 If you’re looking to have a business website, these templates are a great fit for your company.

 - Photography.
 You wouldn’t want your website to overshadow your photography – these templates have been built to bring the best sides out of your photos.

 - Restaurants.
 These templates already have a dedicated page for your menu, so you have one less thing to worry about.

 - Portfolio.
 If you want your own website to be a place to showcase your skills and talents, these templates are for you.

 - Resume.
 Make it easy for both clients and employers to see your professional history in one place.